ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 # Introduction {#intro}

 This document expands the ACE framework {{I-D.ietf-ace-oauth-authz}} to define the message exchanges used to request, distribute and renew the keying material in a group communication scenario, e.g. based on multicast {{I-D.ietf-core-groupcomm-bis}} or on publishing-subscribing {{I-D.ietf-core-coap-pubsub}}.
 The ACE framework is based on CBOR {{RFC8949}}, so CBOR is the format used in this specification.
-However, using JSON {{RFC8259}} instead of CBOR is possible, using the conversion method specified in Sections 6.1 and 6.2 of {{RFC8949}}.
+However, using JSON {{RFC8259}} instead of CBOR is possible, using the conversion method specified in {{Sections 6.1 and 6.2 of RFC8949}}.

 Profiles that use group communication can build on this document, by defining a number of details such as the exact group communication protocol and security protocols used.
 The specific list of details a profile needs to define is shown in {{req}}.